 Obuasi Secondary Technical School

-Obuasi Senior High Technical School is a co-educational second-cycle public high school institution in Obuasi in the Ashanti Region of Ghana.
+Obuasi Senior High Technical School is a co-educational second-cycle public high school institution in Obuasi in the Ashanti Region of Ghana and it’s known to be one of the most stubborn SHS in Ghana.
 The school recently reached the quarter-finals of the National Science and Maths Quiz Competition.

 They have won the Ashanti regional Milo soccer competition in 2005 and 2015.